jonascarpay/rebound/README.md

 closedOver       :: Traversal s t a b -> s -> Either (NonEmpty a) t maybeClosedOver  :: Traversal s t a b -> s -> Maybe t
 ```

+This is useful, for example, when you have term- and type variables in the same expression data type.

+### Motivation

+I like `bound`'s API, but it's often annoying or impossible to massage your term representation into something that works.
+Therefore I often start out with something simpler (i.e. traversal-based rather than monadic) while experimenting.
+When it's time to optimize, I switch to a more efficient (non-quadratic) representation.